Combination Resume Template for Skills and Work Experience

 Choose the target role before you build the skill sections

-A combination CV should not open with generic abilities.
-Start by deciding what role you want, then choose the 3 to 4 most relevant strengths that need to stand out before the recruiter reaches the timeline.
+A combination CV should not begin with generic abilities.
+Start by deciding which role you are targeting, then select the three to four most relevant strengths that should stand out before the recruiter reviews your work history.

 See an example